August 2024

 By Sean Madden

-For prospective students unsure whether they are ready to commit to a full undergraduate course or who don't quite have the grades, University College Birmingham offers a wide variety of foundation degrees.
+For prospective students unsure whether they are ready to commit to a full undergraduate course or who don't quite have the grades, University College Birmingham offers a wide variety of foundation degrees and foundation year courses.

 You may have heard of foundation years and foundation degrees and wondered what the difference between the two really is.

-In this blog, we take a closer look at both to help you decide whether a foundation degree is the right choice for you.
+In this blog, we take a closer look at both to help you decide whether a foundation degree or foundation year is the right choice for you.

 What is a foundation degree?